 Despite the unprecedented challenges which lie ahead of us, we remain optimistic for the strength of our partnership and the huge impact which can be made for our population by working together.
-On this basis, as leaders of public sector bodies from the breadth of the Frimley geography, we commend and support this refreshed strategy.
+On this basis, as leaders of public sector bodies from the breadth of the Frimley geography, we commend and support this refreshed strategy to our residents.